ovh/docs/pages/platform/databases/mysql_05_connect_python/guide.de-de.md

 To interact with your MySQL instance using Python, your development environment needs to be configured with:

-- A compatible version of Python.
+- A compatible version of Python
-- Mysql connector.
+- Mysql connector

 Please follow the official [MySQL Connector/Python](https://dev.mysql.com/doc/connector-python/en/){.external}. to get the latest information.

 Once your Python environment is set up and you begin executing a **python --version** in your command line interface (CLI), you should see information about the version as shown below :